 A powerful product configurator or customizer needs the ability to change the final product price.
 Depending on which options the customer selects, the final product price can increase or decrease.
 This allows you to create customizable WooCommerce products with extra options that give discounts or add an extra price.
 Here are a few examples of extra product options that increase the total product price:

 - Add a “gift wrapping” checkbox.
 When checked, the user is charged an extra $1 to cover the gift wrapping fee.
+And if you want this to be even more tailored, add image swatches for the user to choose their wrapping paper.

 - If you sell computers, each option in the configurator is usually better than the previous one.
 Think about a 1TB hard drive versus a 2TB hard drive.
 The 2TB hard drive will be more expensive, so the total product price should increase.